How to Measure Sheet Resistance using a Four-Point Probe

 Loading a Sample

-Place the sample onto the vertical translation sample stage, ensuring that is it centred beneath probes.
+Place the sample onto the vertical translation sample stage, ensuring that is it centred beneath the probes.
 For rectangular samples, the longer edge should be aligned parallel to the probes.
-Using the micrometer, raise the stage to make contact between the probes and the sample.
+Using the micrometer, carefully raise the stage to make contact between the probes and the sample.
 When the probes have retracted most of the way into their casing, there should be good contact with the sample.

 If the probes are not in contact with the centre of the sample, the sample should be repositioned before performing the measurement.
 Do not attempt to reposition the sample whilst the probes are in contact, as this may cause damage to both the sample and the probes themselves.
 First, lower the stage so that contact is broken, then reposition the sample and re-establish contact.

 Start up the Ossila Sheet Resistance Lite software and wait for the window to open.
 If the system is connected to the computer via USB or network via Ethernet, the software will automatically detect the system upon start-up and display the corresponding COM port or IP address respectively in the ‘System Address’ box.
-Note that if there are other systems that use an Ossila Source-Measure Unit connected to the computer, these will also be detected and added to the ‘System Address’ box.
+Note that if there are other systems, that use an Ossila Source-Measure Unit, connected to the computer, these will also be detected and added to the ‘System Address’ box.

 Set the geometry for the sample in the software.
 This must be provided so that the appropriate geometric correction factor can be calculated.
 Correction factors account for increased resistances that will be measured for samples with dimensions lower than 40 times the probe spacing (50.8 mm for the probe spacing of 1.27 mm).
 These larger resistances arise from the limitation of current pathways when the probes are close to boundaries.
 The sample thickness is optional if it is less than 40% of the probe spacing (508 µm for probe spacing of 1.27 mm).
-However, samples thicker than this require additional correction factors, so the thickness must be entered to ensure accurate measurements.
+However, samples thicker than this, require additional correction factors, so the thickness must be entered to ensure accurate measurements.

 Once the geometry has been set, click the on/off button to perform the measurement.
 The system will attempt to pass a current through the sample between the outer probes, starting with the highest current range and working downwards if a stable current cannot be achieved.
 Once a stable current has been achieved the software will measure the voltage between the inner probes and use it along with the outer probe current and geometric correction factors to calculate the sheet resistance and display it in the software.
 This measurement will continue until the on/off button is clicked again.
 If the sample thickness is provided, then the average resistivity and conductivity will also be displayed.
 If the system cannot apply a current between the outer probes the measurement will stop with a warning.

 While the measurement is running, the data can be saved.
 Choose how many measurements you want to save in the 'Readings to Save' box, then click the save icon.
 You will be prompted to choose a directory and save file name.
 The software will save the specified number of measurements to a comma-separated value (.csv) or text (.txt) file.
 The mean and standard deviation of the sheet resistance (and resistivity and conductivity if a thickness is provided) is also saved below the raw data.
-An example data file is shown below in Figure 5.
+An example data file is shown below.

 Quick Start Guide